-(a) Separate Marihuana Business grower, processor, retailer, social equity retailer, Class A microbusiness, and designated consumption establishment uses, shall be permitted to co-locate at a single property subject to permit approval for each use from the City.
-Co-located establishments operating at the same location must have permit approval for each Marihuana Business type and use described above.

-(b) Consistent with the MRTMA and the Rules, applicants for Class C grower permits shall be allowed to stack and receive multiple Class C grower permits, and to operate under each permit in a single establishment.
+- (a) Separate Marihuana Business grower, processor, retailer, Class A microbusiness, and designated consumption establishment uses, shall be permitted to operate at the same location subject to permit approval for each use from the City.
+Establishments operating at the same location must have permit approval for each Marihuana Business type and use described above. - (b) Consistent with the MRTMA and the Rules, applicants for Class C grower permits shall be allowed to stack and receive multiple Class C grower permits, and to operate under each permit in a single establishment.